Nivalyx/osu-wiki/wiki/Miscellaneous_official_projects/upppy/en.md

    - `#video`
    - `#wallpaper`

+Once a file was uploaded to the website, it became a permanent part of the platform and couldn't be removed by the user.

-Files that have been uploaded can then be
+Files that have been uploaded can be commented and upvoted/downvoted by other users, but can never be deleted from the website.

 ## Decommissioning